linode/linode_api4-python/docs/linode/paginated_list.rst

        print(linode.label)

-The first page of a collection is always loaded when the collection is requested, and subsequent pages are loaded as they are required.
+The first page of a collection is always loaded when the collection is returned, and subsequent pages are loaded as they are required.
 When slicing a paginated list, only the pages required for the slice are loaded.

 PaginatedList class